Last updated on February 10, 2026

 Dark Bargain | Illustration by Scott Murphy

-This is a big question to tackle without more details.
+A cheap price for a box of Magic boosters is a big question to tackle without more details.
 Is this an in-print Standard set for draft?
 A special limited print run set like Conspiracy?
-How about a supplemental set like Modern Horizons 2?
+How about a supplemental set like Modern Horizons 3?

-While each of these questions change the base price you should expect, the process of finding the best deals on boxes doesn’t change.
-Let me walk you how I find the best deals on booster boxes and how these methods continue to evolve today.
+While each question changes the base price you should expect, the process of finding the best deals on boxes doesn’t change.
+Let me walk you through how I find the best deals on booster boxes and how these methods continue to evolve today.

 It’s been a few years since I was in college, but that same ideology sticks with me to this day.
 So if you’re like me and want to draft cheap, where should you look?